MuruganViswanathan/TCP-Client-Server/README.md

 Linux TCP Client Server code

-# build Server and Client :
+# To build on Linux: build Server and Client
 g++ server.cpp -o server

 g++ client.cpp -o client

+# To build on Windows: build Client
+Open the .sln file using VS 2015 or later and build using IDE

-# run server first:
+# run server first.
 ./server

 # get the IP address of the of the machine where server is running (server port is 12000).
 Use it as input to run the client. e.g: